davidgiga1993/mixing-station-docs/docs/settings/channel-strip.md

 ### Channel long click
 Changes the behavior when long pressing a channel button

-## Channel strip items
+### Sends click
-In this section you can select what items should be shown in a channel strip
+Defines what should happen if a sends slider inside the channel strip was clicked

+### Sends readonly
+If enabled, the sends slider inside the channel strip are read-only (to prevent accidential changes)